Former Denver Bronco to attend this year’s Rifle Rendezvous Festival

 • 10-11 a.m.: Full Throttle Dance Company performance

-11 a.m.-noon: Cutest cowboy and cowgirl contest
+11 a.m. to noon: Cutest cowboy and cowgirl contest

-• Noon-1 p.m.: Best beard, whiskers contest noon
+• Noon to 1 p.m.: Best beard, whiskers contest noon

 • 2-3 p.m.
 ArtillumA Dance performance